awsdocs/amazon-eks-user-guide/doc_source/appmesh-getting-started.md

 + A mesh named `apps`, since all of the services in the scenario are registered to the `apps.local` namespace\.
 + A virtual service named `serviceb.apps.local`, since the virtual service represents a service that is discoverable with that name, and you don't want to change your code to reference another name\.
 A virtual service named `servicea.apps.local` is added in a later step\.

-You can use the AWS Management Console or the AWS CLI version 1\.18\.16 or higher to complete the following steps\.
+You can use the AWS Management Console or the AWS CLI version 1\.18\.71 or higher or 2\.0\.17 or higher to complete the following steps\.
 If using the AWS CLI, use the `aws --version` command to check your installed AWS CLI version\.
-If you don't have version 1\.18\.16 or higher installed, you must [install or update the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
+If you don't have version 1\.18\.71 or higher or 2\.0\.17 or higher installed, then you must [install or update the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
 Select the tab for the tool that you want to use\.

 ------
 #### [ AWS Management Console ]